 We’ve examined some concrete points of intellectual compatibility in a relationship.
 Let’s talk about the more personality-based points that can indicate whether or not you have relationship compatibility.

-Before moving in together, you and your partner will want to talk through some of the following points to judge your relationship compatibility and figure out the chances of maintaining a happy relationship when you move in together:
+Before moving in together, you and your partner will want to talk through some of the following points to judge your relationship compatibility and figure out what you need to do to increase the chances of maintaining a happy relationship when you move in together:

 Is one of you an early riser, and one of you someone who has difficulty getting up, hitting the snooze button five times before getting out of bed?